Dangerous Animals >> Dangerous Snakes

 Red-bellied Black Snake (Pseudechis porphyriacus).
 Eastern Australia.
 Venomous snake.

 Eastern Brown Snake (Pseudonaja textilis).
 Found throughout eastern Australia, from Cape York Peninsula, along coastal & inland ranges of Qld, NSW, Vic N.T., W.A., S.A. and PNG.
-This extremely venomous species is considered the 2nd most dangerous land sna
+Extremely venomous species is considered the 2nd most dangerous land snake.

 Eastern Brown Snake (Pseudonaja textilis).
 Found throughout eastern Australia, from Cape York Peninsula, coastal & inland ranges of Qld, NSW, Vic N.T., W.A., S.A. and PNG.
 This extremely venomous species is considered the 2nd most dangerous land snake.